 Be aware of ground nesting birds

-Ground nesting birds such as nightjars, lapwings, Dartford warblers, woodcocks, stonechats and meadow pipits are present on many sites from May to September and we ask dog owners to keep to paths during this time to minimise disturbance and protect eggs.
+Ground nesting birds such as nightjars, lapwings, Dartford warblers, woodcocks, stonechats and meadow pipits are present on many sites from Mid March to September and we ask dog owners to keep to paths during this time to minimise disturbance and protect eggs.

 Be aware of grazing animals